letrunghieu/docker-php/README.md

 ## Versions

+This image is tagged with the format of `Major.Minor` (e.g `7.1`, `7.2`, ...).
 I always tag this image using the same major and minor version number with the PHP version used.
-The patch number is used for tracking changes of this image only.
+The patch number is used for GitHub tag only.
+The Docker image never has the patch number in its tags.

 ## Pre-installed extensions: